Serving Those Who Served Our Country

 We can do this at the time of your death, but you also have the option to prearrange your funeral to ensure you receive all of the burial benefits in a timely fashion.
 You can read below for eligibility and you can contact us for help to make sure that you receive your full military burial benefits now when you need them!

 Preplanning to Ensure You Receive Burial Benefits

 You don't want to burden your family with the task of planning your funeral, along with having to navigate the Veteran's Administration to receive the burial benefits that you deserve.
 Preplanning helps ensure you receive all of your military burial benefits when you need them.
-We'll handle all of the paperwork for you and step you through all of your options so that you and your spouse can ensure that your military sendoff is befitting the sacrifice you made to your country.
+We'll handle all of the paperwork for you and walk you through all of your options so that you and your spouse can rest assured that your military sendoff is befitting the sacrifice you made to your country.
 Plus, your spouse can receive the same type of benefits as you, even if he or she predeceases you.
-Click here to see the advantages of preplanning your burial options to ensure your funeral is just the way you want it!
+Click here to see the advantages of preplanning your burial options to ensure your funeral is just the way you want it.

 Creating a Memorable Military Celebration